seyma-alkaym/CI-CD-Pipeline-with-Docker-Hub-Azure-DevOps-and-Kubernetes/README.md

 - Initialize a Git repository for project in `Azure DevOps`.
 - ![Screenshot Placeholder](screenshots/7.push-project.PNG)
-- Commit and push your code to the newly created Azure DevOps repository.
+- Commit and push code to the newly created Azure DevOps repository.
 - ![Screenshot Placeholder](screenshots/8.commit-changes.PNG)
 - Verify that the files are successfully pushed by checking the **Repos** section in **Azure DevOps**.
 - ![Screenshot Placeholder](screenshots/9.Repos.PNG)